Tennessee governor's aide warned new COVID law was illegal

 Carol Westlake, the Tennessee Disability Coalition’s executive director, said “a flagrant disregard of the Americans with Disabilities Act — a law that protects the lives of close to 1.6 million Tennesseans — is a real punch in the gut.”

-When the state enacted the new law, it was already under court orders blocking a policy by the governor to loosen school mask mandates.
-That executive order was upended when three federal judges ruled to block the parental mask opt-out option for students in three counties, siding with disabled children who sued under the Americans with Disabilities Act.
+When the state enacted the new law, it was already under court orders about Lee’s mask policy in schools.
+His executive order was upended when three federal judges ruled to block the parental mask opt-out option for students in three counties, siding with disabled children who sued under the Americans with Disabilities Act.
 Lee let the opt-out order expire when he signed the new law.

-“The legislation provides for parental choice regarding whether or not their children should wear a mask, while accommodating those who have special needs,” said Senate Majority Leader Jack Johnson in a statement on Crenshaw’s ruling.

-The new Tennessee law largely bars governments and businesses from requiring proof of COVID-19 vaccinations, and lets schools and other public entities require masks only in rare, dire public health situations, and only if Tennessee is under a state of emergency.
-Exemptions also are allowed if groups can show they would lose federal funding by complying with the state law, which conflicts with policies implemented by President Joe Biden’s administration.
+Tennessee’s new law largely bars governments and businesses from requiring proof of COVID-19 vaccinations, and lets schools and other public entities require masks only in rare, dire public health situations, and only if Tennessee is under a state of emergency.
+Exemptions also are allowed if groups can show they would lose federal funding by complying with the state law, which conflicts with policies from President Joe Biden’s administration.

 Masks are a key virus-prevention tool that are most effective when worn by a large number of people, public health experts say.
-The CDC has again recommended them for enclosed public spaces including schools, saying they don’t pose health risks for children older than toddler age.
+The CDC has again recommended them for enclosed public spaces including schools, saying they don’t pose health risks for children older than toddlers.

-Before Lee made Alvey his top legal advisor, she worked since 1999 with the Tennessee Senate, where she was the previous majority leader’s senior policy advisor and held leadership positions in the Southern Legislative Conference and the Council of State Governments.
+Before Alvey joined Lee’s office, she worked since 1999 with the Tennessee Senate, including as the previous majority leader’s senior policy advisor.
+She held leadership positions in the Southern Legislative Conference and the Council of State Governments.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.